Web-Development-Environments-2021/204691695/README.md

 Link: https://tomnachman.github.io/PersonalSite/

-Used JS for Navbar smooth movment , bootstarp and CSS for styling , used TINY API for Emojiys
+* Used JS for Navbar smooth movment, Form correction and Gallery.
+* Used Bootstarp and CSS for styling
+* Used TINY API for Emojiys

-All The Scripts in the sites where implemented in the index.html and i didnt created another scripts.js file.
+All The Scripts in the sites are written in their relevenats file.
-The Site Contains both CSS and HTML5 elements
+The Site Contains both CSS and HTML5 elements as requested.